AnnaBaraulina/AnnaBaraulina/README.md

 Hello, my name is Anna,

-I am an Frontend developer with hands-on experience working with various technologies.
+I am an web developer with hands-on experience working with various technologies.
 I am always eager to learn and improve my skills to stay up-to-date with the latest web development technologies.

 I have experience working with a range of technologies including __HTML, CSS, SCSS, responsive design, cross-browser layout, JavaScript, TypeScript, Git, Webpack, React, Redux, Versel, Next.js, API, Web-Socket and GitHub pages.__